 For adjustable rate Investments.
 Interest rates are variable, adjusted at MIF's discretion, and subject to change without notice.
+MIF may also offer promotional or limited time interest rates, including but not limited to promotional or limited time rates for new investors or based on certain principal investment thresholds, and such promotions may apply to renewals of existing investments.
 MIF may take into consideration interest rates paid by other comparable instruments, market conditions and any other relevant factors.
 However, MIF will not reduce interest rates below rates which equal (to the nearest one-tenth of a percentage point) the representative yields to maturity of United States Treasury securities having terms corresponding as closely as possible to the terms of these Investments, e.g., Treasury securities which at the interest rate adjustment date have approximately one, three, five or seven years to maturity.
 Those representative yields will be determined by reference to rates published in The Wall Street Journal (or other selected newspaper of general circulation), on or about the 15th day of the preceding month.
 The good faith determination by MIF management that certain published yields are representative will be binding for all purposes.
 Purchasers may call MIF or access MIF's website at any time to be advised of the adjustable rates in effect.